 When it comes to financial literacy, we’re not all reading on the level we should.
 In our culture, discussing money is a social taboo and the lack of formal education about finance doesn’t help.
-Most of us just make do with what our parents taught us — and for many people, that’s not enough.
+We often have questions or just make do with what our parents taught us — and for many people, that’s not enough.

 FAQs about Money